1 Bg 11-1972: The Universal Form

 > the original two-handed Krsna.
 He is the origin of all

 > emanations.
-Krsna is distinct even from these forms, not
+Krsna is distinct even from these forms, what

 > to speak of the impersonal conception.
 As far as the four-